 - 2 Put the sports/activities under the correct heading.
 Write in your notebook.
 Find more collocations with do, play and go in your dictionary.
 Write in your notebook.

 - do + activity/exercise do karate

 play + sport play football

 go + activity -ing go skating

 do play go

 Which of the sports in the pictures are extreme sports?

 Complete the sentences in your otebook.

-My favourite sport/activity is You need ... to play/do it.
-I like ... a lot because it's igcap Listen and read to find out.
+My favourite sport/activity is ... .
+You need ... to play/do it.
+I like ... a lot because it's ... .